Michelle Wells: Owner & Artistic Director

 Josh Wells: Managing Director

 Josh brings years of experience in sales, marketing, and business development to the organization.
 With degrees in Electrical Engineering he spent his early career working for the Department of Defense and then transitioned to technology sales & sales management working for a clean-tech startup in Boston.
-Josh continues in his "day job" as a Cybersecurity Business Development Manager at Cisco Systems, Inc. Josh is a military veteran with over 15 years of service in the Army National Guard and Army Reserves including a tour of duty to Iraq in 2007.
+Josh continues in his "day job" as a Sales Strategy Manager at Cisco Systems, Inc. Josh is a military veteran with over 15 years of service in the Army National Guard and Army Reserves including a tour of duty to Iraq in 2007.
 He is a passionate supporter of the arts and the benefits that arts education can provide.

 Zachary Roberts: Associate Artistic Director